Reano

 The Process

-The Style Board went through significant reduction.
+The Style Board went through significant reduction alongside this.
 Time and development constraints forced hard decisions, each one sharpening the answer to a single question: what does a casual user actually need in their first session?

-Usability testing through Maze revealed that users understood the app visually but didn't know what was tappable or how features connected.
-We then added text labels to icons, redesigned onboarding, and introduced tooltips throughout.
-One honest gap: the tooltips weren't live during testing, so we never fully validated whether they resolved the mental model issue — a lesson in testing the right thing at the right stage.
+Usability testing through Maze revealed users understood the app visually but didn't know what was tappable or how features connected.
+We added text labels to icons, redesigned onboarding, and introduced tooltips.

 The Decisions